Title: Body By Science

 The bent over row only trains the upper back and biceps through a limited range of motion, with very poor loading for the biceps, and puts a lot of unnecessary strain on the lower back.
-I would recommend using rings to perform feet-assisted chin ups, progressing to full chin ups, instead.
-These train the upper back through a greater range of motion and provide excellent loading for the biceps.
+I would recommend using rings to perform feet-assisted chin ups, or using bands to perform band-assisted chin ups, progressing to full chin ups, instead.
+These train the upper back through a greater range of motion and provide superior loading for both the upper back and the biceps.

 The barbell bench press is a relatively dangerous exercise unless done in a power rack with safety bars set to catch the bar in case of muscular failure.
-Push ups on the floor (for novices) or on rings (for intermediate or advanced trainees), with bands for additional resistance, or bar dips, are safer and just as effective as barbell bench presses.
-You can do incline push ups on rings or a suspension trainer to start, and this allows progressive resistance by gradual decrease in the height of the rings or handles.
+Push ups on the floor (for novices) or on rings (for intermediate or advanced trainees), with scaling by adjusting the height of the shoulders relative to the feet, or by using bands for additional resistance, or bar dips with band assistance, are safer and just as effective as barbell bench presses.
+You can do incline push ups on rings , a suspension trainer, or bar of an adjustable power rack to start, and this allows progressive resistance by gradual decrease in the height of the rings, handles, or bar.

-The conventional deadlift doesn’t train any upper back, hip or thigh muscle group through a full range of motion.
+The conventional barbell deadlift doesn’t train any upper back, hip or thigh muscle group through a full range of motion.
 Moreover, it is very fatiguing, requiring much more recovery time than other exercises.
-Squats (including single-leg squats) sufficiently train the hips and quadriceps through a greater range of motion and more safely than the deadlift (and, arguably, the leg press), obviating the need for this aspect of the deadlift.
+Its an over-rated lift with a high risk to benefit ratio.
+Squats sufficiently train the hips and quadriceps through a greater range of motion and more safely than the deadlift (and, arguably, the leg press), obviating the need for this aspect of the deadlift.

-I would replace the conventional deadlift with suspension leg curls, ball leg curls, Nordic leg curls, back arch ups, or very strictly performed, slow motion straight leg deadlifts to train the hamstrings and lower back.
-If performing leg curls or back arch ups, pair these with inverted rowing on rings to provide the training for the upper back that one would get from deadlifts.
+I would replace the conventional deadlift with resistance band leg curls, back arch ups on a hyperextension bench, or very strictly performed, slow motion straight leg straight back deadlifts to train the hamstrings and lower back.

 Thus, my Big 6 with conventional equipment would be: